h-croser/nsw-bond-cheatsheet/src/rent-data.md

 **_Rental price data for NSW_**

-The following visualisation has been created using data scraped from the Rental Bonds Online site.<br>
+The following has been created using data scraped from the Rental Bonds Online site.<br>
-The data is published monthly and covers postcodes within NSW.
+The data is published monthly and covers postcodes within NSW.<br>

 ```js
 const nswStateOutline = FileAttachment("./data/nsw_outline.json").json();